David Peralta Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 10th in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 8.9 K/9, the 10th-best in the league.

-- The Giants have a 4.01 team ERA that ranks 11th across all league pitching staffs.
+- The Giants have the 11th-ranked team ERA among all MLB pitching staffs (3.95).

-- Giants pitchers combine to give up the 10th-fewest home runs in baseball (72 total, 1.1 per game).
+- Giants pitchers combine to surrender the ninth-fewest home runs in baseball (72 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.